 - You can get advice on legal issues from a specialist housing solicitor or Citizens Advice

 - Shelter Cymru can provide advice on housing related issues and in some cases can act as your legal representative

-- Ceredigion County Council Housing Department may be able to give you some advice or tell you where you can get advice on ending a tenancy
+- Ceredigion County Council Housing Service may be able to give you some advice or tell you where you can get advice on ending a tenancy